lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Abandoned Mines is accessible from the door with an arrow (back to the left), has an open round area with eight hallways, of which you enter in one.
 A cogged platform in the middle seems to be able to spin, and can connect two hallways which are separated by two other hallways (i.e. gear with 8 cogs has longer cogs on cog 1 and cog 4)
 - A second gear below the immediately visible one suggests that the entire assembly can be raised, making one gear capable of connection two of eight hallways on the _upper_ level and the bottom one capable of connecting the bottom hallways.
 - Following further enters the Reservoir, which at full height has an inaccessible boat.
 Accessing the boat likely requires a specific amount of water to be drained from the Reservoir.
-- Beyond the Reservoir is the Basement Door which provides access via the drained fountain regardless of whether the Tomb is present.
+- Beyond the Reservoir is the Basement Door which provides access via the drained fountain regardless of whether the Tomb is present (any amount of water in the fountain makes this inaccessible).

 ### Classroom